jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 If you don't have time to properly learn Japanese, just focus on these key phrases.
 They'll take you far.

-1. **[Sumimasen](https://www.youtube.com/watch?v=EpGcxg9i0QI)** - A versatile word meaning *excuse me* or *sorry*.
-Use it to get someone's attention, lightly apologize, or navigate through a crowd.
-If you only learn one word, make it this one.
+1. **[Sumimasen](https://www.youtube.com/watch?v=EpGcxg9i0QI)** - This is your Swiss Army Knife!
+It means "excuse me" or "sorry".
+Use it to get someone's attention, apologize lightly, or navigate a crowded space.
+Seriously, learn this one.
-2. **[Arigato Gozaimasu](https://www.youtube.com/watch?v=wYPEdMdyMLg)** - A polite way to say *thank you*.
-Perfect for everyday interactions, especially with store staff or restaurant servers.
+2. **[Arigato Gozaimasu](https://www.youtube.com/watch?v=wYPEdMdyMLg)** - A polite "thank you."
+Perfect for interacting with shop staff or restaurant servers.
-3. **[Onegaishimasu](https://www.youtube.com/watch?v=GUgfrtPTBGo)** - A formal way to say *please*, often used when ordering food.
-Just point to an item on the menu and say, *onegaishimasu.*
+3. **[Onegaishimasu](https://www.youtube.com/watch?v=GUgfrtPTBGo)** - A more formal "please".
+Especially useful when ordering food.
+Just point to an item on the menu and say, "onegaishimasu".

-## Using Your Phone
+## Your Phone: Your Best Friend in Tokyo

 ### Essential Apps

 ![Yoda with caption "learn to use your phone you must"](learn%20to%20use%20your%20phone.webp)

-Along with **Google Maps** and **Google Translate** (download offline maps and Japanese for backup), these apps can make your trip smoother:
+Besides **Google Maps** and **Google Translate** (download offline maps and Japanese language!), these apps can really simplify things:

 * **[NERV](https://nerv.app/en/)** - A disaster prevention app that provides real-time alerts for earthquakes, tsunamis, and other emergencies.
-Set it up and enable notifications.
+Set it up and turn on notifications.
-* **[GO Taxi](https://go.goinc.jp/lp/inbound)** - A widely used taxi-hailing app in Japan, similar to Uber or Lyft.
-Enter your destination, set your pickup location, and a taxi will come to you.
-Credit cards are accepted in-app.
+* **[GO Taxi](https://go.goinc.jp/lp/inbound)** - Like Uber or Lyft, this app makes hailing a taxi super easy.
+Enter your destination, set your pickup, and a taxi will come to you.
+Credit cards are accepted.
-* **[Suikakeibo](https://suikakeibo.jp/en)** - A Suica card balance checker.
-Only needed if you're using a **physical** Suica card, as mobile Suica users can check their balance in their phone's wallet app.
+* **[Suikakeibo](https://suikakeibo.jp/en)** - This is only if you're using a physical Suica card.
+If you have a mobile Suica (through your iPhone), you're covered and can check your balance in your phone's wallet.

-### Getting Phone Data
+### Getting Data

 If your phone is **unlocked** and supports **eSIM**, I highly recommend using one of these providers:

 * **[Ubigi](https://www.ubigi.com/)** - My personal choice.
 * **[Airalo](https://www.airalo.com/)** - A popular option that many travelers recommend.

-If your phone supports dual SIM, you can use your regular SIM for calls and SMS while using your eSIM for data (most prepaid eSIM plans are data only).
-On my Pixel 7, this worked well as long as I had WiFi calling enabled.
-I believe this can be done on iOS as well, though I haven't tested it personally.
+If you have a dual-SIM phone, you can use your regular SIM for calls and texts while using your eSIM for data.
+It's a great combo!
+I'm doing this on my Pixel 7 with WiFi calling enabled, and it works great.
+It should work on iOS too.

 If your phone **doesn't support eSIM**, you have two main options: